AlixMenard/transmob/README.md

 *Note : If python commands such as `py GUI.py` do not work, try replacing `py` with `python` (e.g. `python GUI.py`)*

 ### Good practice
-- folder and file names must not include spaces and special characters
+- Folder and file names must not include spaces and special characters
 - On complex intersections, such as roundabouts, make sure to place the lines such that vehicles engaged in the intersection and passing by a line will not be considered as passing the lines
-- Be sure to cover the whole potential crossing area, especially around crosswalks where people might walk around and not exactly on
+- Be sure to cover the whole potential crossing area, especially around crosswalks, where people might walk around and not exactly on
 - MP4 and LRV will give the same results, as the model scales the resolution down before processing.
 However, LRV files are much lighter on the CPU and the memory.

 ## transmob